segmentio/segment-docs/src/unify/Traits/predictions/index.md

 For example, suppose you wanted to predict whether or not a customer would view a page on your site over the next three months.
 You would select `not perform`, `Page Viewed`, and `at least 1 time within 90 days`.

-Churn predictions are only made for customers that are eligible.
-In the example above, only the customers that have performed Page Viewed in the last 90 days would be eligible to recieve this prediction.
-The in app UI will tell you which customers are eligibile to recieve this prediction.
+Churn predictions are only made for eligible customers.
+In the previous example, only customers that have performed `Page Viewed` in the last 90 days would be eligible to recieve this prediction.
+The Segment app shows you which customers are eligibile to recieve this prediction.

-Segment would then build the prediction from this criteria and create specific percentile cohorts.
+Segment then uses this criteria to build the prediction and create specific percentile cohorts.
 You can then use these cohorts to target customers with retention flows, promo codes, or one-off email and SMS campaigns.

 ## Use cases